MastodonC/witan.docs/INSTALL.md

 ---------------------
 ## Prerequisites
 A UNIX-based operating system such as Ubuntu is required.
-We recommend [Ubuntu Server 14.04.3 (64 bit)](http://www.ubuntu.com/download/server/thank-you?country=GB&version=14.04.3&architecture=amd64).
-These installation instructions have been tested on this distribution using GNU bash 4.3.11.
-Note that VMs will likely need at least 2GB memory.
+We recommend [Ubuntu Server 15.04.3 (64 bit)](http://www.ubuntu.com/download/server/thank-you?country=GB&version=15.04.3&architecture=amd64).
+These installation instructions have been tested on this distribution with GNU bash 4.3.11.
+Note that VMs will likely need at least 3GB memory.

 Ensure your package manager is up-to-date:
 ```
 sudo apt-get update
 ```

-#### Java
+#### Java (v1.8)
 As we'll be handling source code we need to install the Java Development Kit (JDK).
-In this case, OpenJDK 7.
 ```
-sudo apt-get install openjdk-7-jdk
+sudo apt-get install openjdk-8-jdk -y
 ```

-#### Leiningen
+#### Leiningen (v2.x)
 Leiningen is the tool we use to manage our source code and build Clojure projects.
 Install it using [these instructions](http://leiningen.org/).
+Run `lein` to confirm the install worked.

-#### Docker
+#### Docker (v1.9)
 We use Docker to isolate all the different microservices.
-Install is using [these instructions](https://docs.docker.com/engine/installation/).
+Install it using [these instructions](https://docs.docker.com/engine/installation/).
+Run `sudo docker ps` to confirm the install worked and the service is running.

-#### Cassandra
+#### Cassandra (v2.2.1)
 Cassandra is the database we use to hold all of the application's data.
 Install it using [these instructions](http://docs.datastax.com/en/cassandra/2.0/cassandra/install/installDeb_t.html) (for Debian-based OSs).
+Run `cqlsh` to confirm the install worked and the service is running.

 #### AWS Configuration
 Some of the files in Witan are stored on Amazon S3 and therefore you need an account set up and ready.
 Create environmental variables in the following fashion: